HI-MaNGA: Tracing the physics of the neutral and ionized ISM with the second data release: Discussion

 A number of studies have identified tight correlations between {\gs} and broadband photometric properties, most notably color, but even tighter scaling relations have been formulated by incorporating additional parameters as well (e.g., surface brightness, axial ratio; see Section~\ref{sec:intro}).
 Here, we ask the question of whether similarly tight scaling relations can be formulated using spectroscopic information.
 One such attempt was made by \citet{Brinchmann13}, who was able to estimate {\it local} gas surface densities to within a factor of two using optical spectroscopy.
 However, they were unable to extend their approach to provide reliable estimates of integrated gas mass; their spectroscopic data was limited to the central 3$\arcsec$ of each galaxy, making the difference in spatial scales between the optical and 21cm data even more pronounced than in our study.
 The authors explored using aperture corrections, but found the systematic errors were too large to reliably estimate gas masses.

-The tightest photometric gas fraction estimators have scatters of $\sim0.3$, or a factor of two \citep[e.g.][]{Catinella13,Eckert15}.
+The tightest photometric gas fraction estimators have scatters of $\sim0.3$, or a factor of two \citep[e.g.][]{Catinella13,Eckert15}, although estimators calibrated on a sample of purely star forming galaxies without AGN (like in this work) may have even smaller scatter.
 A clear disadvantage of the scaling relations in this work is the asymmetric scatter.
 Although the upper scatter approaches 0.3 dex in some cases, the corresponding lower scatter typically $>0.4$ dex.

 By combining the strongest correlations from Section~\ref{sec:gs_ew} and Section~\ref{sec:resid}, we explore whether we can create stronger, more symmetric scaling relations between {\gs} and optical emission line properties.
 For this purpose we combine EW(O) and $\mu_{H\alpha}$, which consistently correlates most strongly with the residuals of the {\gs}-EW(O) relations.
 The final relations, shown in Figure~\ref{fig:final_corr}, are: